Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 You can also skip the last step and instead open `build/arionum-gpu-miner.sln` with Visual Studio 2015 or 2017, then in the toolbar select `Release / x64` then `Build Menu -> Build Solution`.

 ## Versions release notes
-#### Version 1.5.1 Dealazer
+#### Version 1.7.0 Dealazer
-* cmakelists.txt in submodules to maxregcount 56 for cuda compute 1-2% better speed.
+* cmakelists.txt in submodules to maxregcount 52 for cuda compute 1-2% better speed.
 * removal of fee
 * optimized build files for vs2017 with 1.2 and 1.2 of cuda and OpenCL SDK
+* faster optimizations by use of vs2019 build files.

 #### Version 1.5.1
 * show cuda / opencl version used for building in welcome msg